siefkenj/IBLODEs/book/typst/book.typ

 #set math.mat(delim: "[")

-#counter(page).update(0)
+// XXX: Updating this counter causes the `pagebreak(to: ...)` to work incorrectly.
+Figure out how to get proper pare numbering.
+//#counter(page).update(0)
 #serif[

   #{
+    // Make sure we start on a left page pagebreak(to: "odd", weak: true)
-    // XXX: this should be fixed and made proper, but for now we copy all the settings from _workbook.typ

-    let serif_font = ("New Computer Modern", "DejaVu Sans Mono", "Bitstream Charter") let sans_font = ("Droid Sans", "DejaVu Sans") let mono_font = ("Droid Sans Mono", "DejaVu Sans Mono")
+    // XXX: this should be fixed and made proper, but for now we copy all the settings from _workbook.typ let serif_font = ("New Computer Modern", "DejaVu Sans Mono", "Bitstream Charter") let sans_font = ("Droid Sans", "DejaVu Sans") let mono_font = ("Droid Sans Mono", "DejaVu Sans Mono")